memetb/fortified-ap/README.md

 A: if we apply the deduplication strategy to packets coming from the outside to the bond, we will end up just taking some random last byte number in the packet and assuming it's a sequence number.

 Bonus why: why are you doing all of this?
 Can you not capture the sequence number on ingress (at b) and make it into a meta data?
 A: evidently you can't.
-But you know what, I just learned TAP interfaces don't support XDP so we're fucked.
+But you know what, I just learned TAP interfaces don't support XDP ~~so we're f*@$ed~~.
+It appears to be working so far.

+Below this line are uncurated Q/A pairs.

 --------------------